robotont/robotont.github.io/html/_sources/files/setup_android.rst.txt

-Controlling the robot using an Android device
+Controlling the robot using an Android device app
 ----------------------------------------------

 #.
 Turn on robotont